tadamick/universal-u-sysml-v2/README.md

 <img width="1533" height="551" alt="Screenshot 2026-04-17 at 12 36 47" src="https://github.com/user-attachments/assets/7a0809bc-3f4d-4a1c-a60d-1fb0d78bb1af" />

-Position Paper  ·  MBSE Research Initiative  ·  April 2026  ·  Draft for Review
+MBSE Research Initiative  ·  April 2026  ·  Draft for Review

 **From River Rouge to Toulouse**: What Higher Education Can Learn from a Century of Manufacturing Complexity